dalibo/ldap2pg/docs/config.md

     - role: alice
 ```

 Beware that queries are not cached.
-If you copy a query from database to
+If you copy a query from a database to
 another, the LDAP search will be issued twice.
 As stated above, each `ldap:`
 entry in the sync map will trigger **one** LDAP search, no less no more.
-However, don't worry, `ldap2pg` deduplicate roles and grant produced by sync
+However, don't worry, `ldap2pg` deduplicates roles and grants produced by sync
 map.
-You wont hit `ERROR: role alice already exists`.
+You won't hit `ERROR: role alice already exists`.

 ### Sample